 You can set spending limits, freeze the card or even create a one-time use card (it will close automatically after use), which they call “disposable virtual cards.”

-- Cost: First virtual card free, then $5 thereafter; unlimited for paid plans;
+- Cost: First virtual card provided, then $5 thereafter; unlimited for paid plans;

 - Limits: US, Australia, EU countries, and Japan (more to come)